sergeiudris/deathstar.lab/docs/design/design.md

 - send shutdown singnal to deamon (from main container via http api) /v0/shutdown
 - the container will stop, but docker will restart it because of restart:always or restart:on failure feature
 - if containers can be stopped and restarted like this (for example to apply IPFS config changes), no need for single docker container, can go docker-compose deployment

+## docker-compose and fork-moifying ipfs node

+- docker-compose as outlined above
+- ipfs node, because it has features, js - because we can use cljs